Light bulbPostion MVP is now LIVE! Claim Your Founder's Perks & Join Now

 • Does it teach them a valuable skill?

-Action: Stop asking "How long did this take me to write?" and start asking "How valuable is the solution I'm providing to my reader?"
-Price based on that value.
+Action: Stop asking "How long did this take me?" and start asking "How valuable is the solution I'm providing?"
+Your pricing strategy should be based on that value.

 Never give your customer just one option.
-A single price point forces a "yes" or "no" decision.
 Offering multiple tiers changes the question from "Should I buy this?" to "Which one should I buy?"

-• Tier 1 (The Anchor): A high-priced VIP option (e.g., $50/mo for content + a monthly call).
-Very few will buy it, but it makes the middle tier look like a fantastic deal.
+• Tier 1 (The Anchor): A high-priced VIP option (e.g., $50/mo).
+Few will buy it, but it makes the middle tier look like a fantastic deal.

 On Postion, you can easily create and manage multiple subscription tiers, giving your audience the power of choice.